JosephNaberhaus/go-mitizen/README.md

 }
 ```

-Any property not specified with resort to its default.
+Any property not specified will resort to its default.

 #### Properties
 ##### *ForceSubjectLowerCase*